dh-notes/dhnotes/cli-basics.md

 ### Notes

 Think of the syntax as "verb, adverb, object noun".
 Man everything.
-Rename with mv.
+Rename with `mv`.
 Open your graphical file manager and follow along as you move / create / delete files. `cat` a `.pdf` file, `.docx`, and `.txt`.

 ### Explore